apache/beam/sdks/python/README.md

 ### Basic pipeline

-A basic pipeline creates a `PCollection` from an iterable and uses the pipe operator to chain `PTransform`s.
+A basic pipeline will take as input an iterable, apply the beam.Create `PTransform`, and produce a `PCollection` that can be written to a file or modified by further `PTransform`s.
+The pipe operator allows to chain `PTransform`s.

 ```python
 # Standard imports